Low-Maintenance With Trex Composite Decking

 Mildew or mold

-- These growths can sustain themselves on tiny debris, including pollen, that might accumulate on the deck surface or within the indentations of the wood-like grooves.
+- These growths can sustain themselves on tiny debris, including pollen, that might accumulate on the Trex composite deck surface or within the indentations of the wood-like grooves.
 Use a soft-bristle brush and soap and water to remove mold and mildew and anything they might grow upon.

 However and whenever you clean your Trex deck, make sure you rinse it completely.
-Leaving dirty water to dry on the deck redeposits the grime you were clearing off in the first place and can leave stains.
+Leaving dirty water to dry on the deck surface redeposits the grime you were clearing off in the first place and can leave stains.